aws-samples/serverless-samples/apigw-lambda-powertools-openapi-cdk/README.md

 # AWS CDK Project with OpenAPI defined API Gateway and Powertools for AWS Lambda

-This pattern demonstrates how to build a fully typed serverless API using AWS CDK, OpenAPI, and Powertools for AWS Lambda.
-The pattern leverages an OpenAPI specification to define the API Gateway configuration, including paths, methods, and Lambda integrations.
+This sample demonstrates how to build a fully typed serverless API using AWS CDK, OpenAPI, and Powertools for AWS Lambda.
+The sample leverages an OpenAPI specification to define the API Gateway configuration, including paths, methods, and Lambda integrations.
 The same OpenAPI specification is used to auto-generate TypeScript types, ensuring type safety and consistency across the API Gateway configuration and Lambda function implementations.

-Key features of this pattern:
+Key features of this sample:

 - Uses OpenAPI specification as a single source of truth for API definition
 - Auto-generates TypeScript types from OpenAPI spec for Lambda functions